mathesar-foundation/mathesar-wiki/docs/projects/future/forms-research.md

 **Theme**: Product research

 ## Team
-> We probably don't need to be this detailed for everything; this is just to show the range of options.
+!!! info "Information"
-{.is-info}
+    We probably don't need to be this detailed for everything; this is just to show the range of options.

 | Role | Assignee | Notes |
 |-|-|-|